raspberrypilearning/quiz-time/en/step_10.md

 ## What next?

 If you are following the [More web](https://projects.raspberrypi.org/en/raspberrypi/more-web) path, you can move on to the [Share your world](https://projects.raspberrypi.org/en/projects/share-your-world) project.
-In this project, you will make an interactive website!
+In this project, you will use your HTML, CSS and Javascript skills to make an interactive website that invites the user to experience something they cannot otherwise!

 --- print-only ---